aws-neuron/aws-neuron-sdk/neuron-intro/devflows/ec2-then-ec2-devflow.rst

 2. Set up a development environment:
-    To compile and run inference from the instance terminal, first enable the ML framework conda environment of your choice by running one of the following from the terminal:
+    To compile and run inference from the instance terminal, first enable the ML framework Conda or Python environment of your choice by running one of the following from the terminal:

-    * Enable PyTorch-Neuron Conda enviroment:
+    * Enable PyTorch-Neuron:

       .. include:: /neuron-intro/install-templates/dlami-enable-neuron-pytorch.rst

-    * Enable TensorFlow-Neuron Conda enviroment:
+    * Enable TensorFlow-Neuron:

       .. include:: /neuron-intro/install-templates/dlami-enable-neuron-tensorflow.rst

-    * Enable Neuron Conda enviroment for Apache MXNet (Incubating):
+    * Enable Apache MXNet (Incubating):

       .. include:: /neuron-intro/install-templates/dlami-enable-neuron-mxnet.rst

     To develop from a Jupyter notebook see :ref:`setup-jupyter-notebook-steps-troubleshooting`

-    You can also run a Jupyter notebook as a script, first enable the ML framework conda environment of your choice and see :ref:`running-jupyter-notebook-as-script` for instructions.
+    You can also run a Jupyter notebook as a script, first enable the ML framework Conda or Python environment of your choice and see :ref:`running-jupyter-notebook-as-script` for instructions.